Disease worlds models are essential for personalised medicine [Work in progress]

 An artifact $X_i^t$ is considered clinically comprehensive if it satisfies two conditions:

-- Comprehensive Representation: The artifact must encode the complete clinical state of the patient at a given time, rather than a single data modality.
+1. Comprehensive Representation: The artifact must encode the complete clinical state of the patient at a given time, rather than a single data modality.
 Such a comprehensive clinical representation can be seen as the Clinical Platonic Representation of the patient.
+One such format is medical imaging.

-- Functional Convertibility: If the artifact is clinically comprehensive, it must contain the Clinical Platonic Representation of the patient.
+2. Functional Convertibility: If the artifact is clinically comprehensive, it must contain the Clinical Platonic Representation of the patient.
 Therefore, there must exist a set of mapping functions ${f_d}$ capable of converting the artifact $X_i^t$ into any clinically relevant target format $d$ (e.g., medical image, text report, lab reports) that is interpretable by human doctors.
 Each function performs the transformation $X^t_{i^d} = f_d(X_i^t)$.
 This ensures that a lot of the existing clinical workflows in the physical world can still be applied on the generated artifacts.
 It also ensures that the generated artifacts can be directly evaluated for their correctness.
+For example, if medical images are generated, they should contain the correct key clinical information so that a correct clinical report can be derived from them, and vice versa.

 Definition 1.2: Clinical Reliability